Acelogic/Acelogic/README.md

 <!--ABOUT ME CODE-->
 **🌱 About myself**<br>

-Hey there! 👋 My name is Miguel Cruz, and I am a 💻 software engineer with a passion for developing desktop and mobile operating systems and enhancing their security.
-Since 2011, I have been exploring and perfecting my skills in this area, starting with IOS 5 and Android Gingerbread.
+Hey! 👋 I’m Miguel Cruz, a 💻 software engineer focused on desktop and mobile operating systems, with a strong emphasis on security.

-My experience extends beyond this domain, and I have also dabbled in full-stack web development and embedded development.
-Additionally, I take great pride in my contributions to several open-source projects, such as QEMU, Virtio, Linux Kernel, and NewPipe.
-Furthermore, I have been actively involved in various robotic competitions and startup incubators since 2014.
+I’ve been working in this space since 2011, starting with iOS 5 and Android Gingerbread.
+Over the years, I’ve also gained experience in full-stack web development and embedded systems.
+I contribute to open-source projects such as QEMU, Virtio, the Linux Kernel, and NewPipe, and I’ve been involved in robotics competitions and startup incubators since 2014.
+Since 2019, I’ve been working with AI and transformers, starting with GPT-2.
+I’ve also been building financial projects, including options trading systems, financial modeling, and custom backtesting engines.

-I am always on the lookout for exciting new collaboration opportunities and am willing to take on any challenge.
-Feel free to reach out to me if you have any questions or ideas you'd like to explore.
-Let's work together to create something great! 👨🏼‍💻🤝💡
+I’m always open to new challenges and collaborations—feel free to reach out if you’d like to build something together.

 <br>